 Beef stroganoff consists of strips of beef in a creamy sauce with mushrooms or tomatoes, often served with rice, noodles, or potatoes.
 This recipe has a long history, and many variations for its preparation exist.

 Caviar, or ikra, is really something to get worked up about in Russia.
 Briny and sharp, it is often served on dark, crusty bread or with blini, which are like pancakes or crepes.
 Caviar on buttered bread is a popular zakuska.

 You can expect to find sour cream, or smetana, accompanying almost any Russian traditional food—with crepes, in soups, and even sometimes in dessert.
 This sour cream is fresh and often melts into any warm dish, adding to its distinctive flavor.

-One of the most famous stereotypes about Russians is that they love their vodka.
-Expect to find many varieties of Russian vodka, such as Russian Standard Gold, Moskovskaya Osobaya, Kauffman, and Beluga Noble.
+Russia is well-known for vodka, so you can expect to find many varieties throughout the country, such as Russian Standard Gold, Moskovskaya Osobaya, Kauffman, and Beluga Noble.
 Tea, mineral water, beer, and soda can also be found on Russian beverage menus.